 In Class 9, the teacher is Mr Harding.
-His Teaching Assistants are Mrs Collings and Miss Dickenson.
-Miss Gascoigne is the other Year 4 teacher.
-She teaches Class 10, along with her Teaching Assistants, Mrs Tahir and Mrs Beeken.
+His Teaching Assistants are Mrs Beeken, Mrs Mason and Miss Overton.
+Mr Day is the other Year 4 teacher.
+He teaches Class 10, along with his Teaching Assistants, Mrs Daniels, Mrs Carter and Mrs Kightly.

 Year 4 celebrated the end of their Royal Opera House project on Friday with a ‘Mad Hatter’s Tea Party’.
 They looked wonderful in their Alice in Wonderland costumes and took part in dancing and crafting activities led by the fantastic team from the Royal Opera House.